A cleaner pool path, built to last.

 Clear next steps from consultation through handoff.

 The goal is a cleaner process with clearer communication.
-Timelines vary based on shell availability, weather, site conditions, permitting, and total scope, but this is the general path most fiberglass projects follow.
+Timelines vary based on shell availability, weather, site conditions, permitting, and total scope.

 Consultation

-We learn your goals, timeline, yard conditions, and budget direction, then route you fast.
+We learn your goals, timeline, yard conditions, and budget direction, then route you to the correct next step.

 Shell direction, assumptions, upgrades, and project priorities get aligned before you commit further.